 - InVision is not responsive.
 To view desktop designs, please use a desktop for the closest representation, and make sure your display settings are the standard default.

-InVision supplies us with about 75% of the content experience, and our collective imagination fills in the other 25% until we move into Development!
+InVision supplies users with about 75% of the content experience, and that users’ collective imagination fills in the other 25% until a project moves into Development!

 - Leave comments, questions, or other feedback directly on the mockups.